By Chet Yarbrough

 Like Donald Trump, the Koch brothers make decisions based on profits without care for either the environment or the politics of the common good.

 Daniel Schulman recounts details of the Koch brothers’ lives that make one admire the Koch brother’s strengths and fear their weaknesses.
+This became particularly clear in the last few days when Charles Koch admits that injecting partisanship in their political drive for a libertarians’ economy was a mistake.

 JOSEPH KENNEDY (1888-1969) As a listener is titillated by Schulman’s characterization of each of the brothers, one is reminded of Joseph Kennedy Senior’s biography (“The Patriarch”) and Kennedy’s determination that no circumstance justifies America’s entry into WWII.
 Kennedy’s underlying belief was that German atrocity is a matter of arithmetic not politics.
 Joseph Kennedy, like the Kochs, believed “living life” is transactional.